wladimirguerra/callback_executor/README.md

 # Request Sender

-This module provides a `CallbackExecutor` class to receive and queue callbacks to be executed in a defined minimum interval.
+This module provides a `CallbackExecutor` class to receive and queue callbacks to be executed in a configured interval between calls.

+The time between calls can be greater than the configured interval, but not less.

 ## Use Case